ouropencode/OpenDocumenter/README.md

     "DEFINITIONS": "Definitions",
     "SERVER": "Server",
     "LANGUAGE": "Language",
-    "GENERATED_USING": "Generated using OpenDocumenter by OurOpenCode", },
+    "GENERATED_USING": "Generated using OpenDocumenter by $ourOpenCode",
+    "HAVE_ANY_QUESTIONS_CONTACT": "Have any questions?
+Please contact",
+    "US": "us",
+    "OR": "or",
+    "VIA_EMAIL": "via email",
+    "VIA_OUR_WEBSITE": "via our website"
+  }
 }
 ```